-Place a penny in the tire tread grooves as shown.
-If you can see the top of Lincoln's head, the tire is worn out and needs to be replaced.
+Place a ten cent coin with Bluenose's sail facing down into the tire tread as shown.
+If you can see the top of the sails, the tire is worn out and needs to be replaced.

-TIRE MAINTENANCE and SAFETY INFORMATION
+TIRE MAINTENANCE AND SAFETY INFORMATION